AugustNagro/magnum/README.md

 There's also lots of repetition when writing SQL.
 Magnum's repositories help scrap the boilerplate, but writing `SELECT a, b, c, d, ...` for a large table quickly gets tiring.

 To help with this, Magnum offers a `TableInfo` class to enable 'future-proof' queries.
-An important caveat is that these queries are harder to copy/paste into SQL editors like PgAdmin or DbBeaver.
+An important caveat is that these queries are harder to copy/paste into SQL editors like PgAdmin or DbBeaver (of course, you can still find them in [DEBUG logs](#logging-sql-queries))

 Here's some examples: